Securing a dedicated server

 Find out the basics of securing your dedicated server

-This guide offers some general tips for securing your server.
+This guide provides some general tips for securing a GNU/Linux-based server.

 This guide is designed to help you with the most common tasks.
 Nevertheless, we recommend that you contact a specialist service provider if you have difficulties or doubts concerning the administration, usage or implementation of security measures on a server.

-Please note that this is a general guide.
-Some commands need to be adapted to the distribution or operating system you are using.
-Some tips will advise you to use third-party tools.
-Please refer to the official documentation for these third-party tools if you require any further guidance.
+Bear in mind that this is a general guide based on an Ubuntu server OS.
+Some commands need to be adapted to the distribution or operating system you are using and some tips will advise you to use third-party tools.
+Please refer to the official documentation for these applications if you require assistance.

-Distribution and operating system developers offer frequent software package updates, very often for security reasons.
-Keeping your distribution or operating system up-to-date is a key aspect of securing your server.
+Developers of distributions and operating systems offer frequent software package updates, very often for security reasons.
+Ensuring that your distribution or operating system is updated is a key point for securing your server.

 # What ports, IPs and protocols we listen for Port 22